mdditt2000/kubernetes-1-26/k8s-resources/README.md

 This article, will guide you through various Kubernetes Ingress solutions and use cases to help you find the best Kubernetes Ingress option that fits your needs.

-## Ingress Kubernetes Resources available on BIG-IP using CIS
+## Kubernetes Ingress Resources available on BIG-IP using CIS

-F5 BIG-IP CIS support multiple Kubernetes Ingress resources.
+F5 BIG-IP CIS support multiple Kubernetes Ingress Resources.
 The following are:

 * Ingress
 * ConfigMap
 * Routes
 * Custom Resource Definitions (CRDs)

-This document provides a sample of what F5 BIG-IP users are using and the trends
+This document displays sampling and trending of what Kubernetes Ingress Resources are used with CIS to configure F5 BIG-IP

 ## Kubernetes Ingress Resources Percentage